open-contracting/standard/docs/schema/reference.md

 #### Unit

 The `unit` block allows detailed specification of the parameters and price of units that make up a line-item.
+It should be used for units of measurement only.
+For units of presentation it is recommended to use the `ImmediateContainer` subschema.

-If the [Quantities, Units, Dimensions and Data Types Ontologies](https://www.qudt.org) unit classification scheme is used, then publishers can use its CamelCase unit names, such as "SquareMile", in the `unit.name` field.
+If the [Quantities, Units, Dimensions and Data Types Ontologies](https://www.qudt.org) unit classification scheme is used, then publishers may use its CamelCase unit names, such as "SquareMile", in the `unit.name` field.

-Other unit classification schemes can be used, including those in the [unitClassificationScheme codelist](codelists.md#unit-classification-scheme).
+Other unit classification schemes may be used, including those in the [unitClassificationScheme codelist](codelists.md#unit-classification-scheme).

 ````{admonition} Example
 :class: hint